happo/docs/docs/cypress.md

 variables before invoking the test suite:

-- `HAPPO_PREVIOUS_SHA` the commit sha that the branch/PR is based on (usually a commit on master).
+- `HAPPO_PREVIOUS_SHA` the commit sha that the branch/PR is based on (usually a commit on `main`).
 Only set this for PR builds.
 - `HAPPO_CURRENT_SHA` the sha of the commit currently under test.
 Always set this.
 - `HAPPO_BASE_BRANCH` the default/base branch you use, e.g. `origin/dev`.
-  Defaults to `origin/master`, so you only need to set this if you are using a different base branch.
+  Defaults to `origin/main`, so you only need to set this if you are using a different base branch.
 - `HAPPO_CHANGE_URL` a url to the PR/commit.
 Optional.